primaprashant/pycon-apac-2023-tech-talk/README.md

    1. Who am I?
 (1 min)
    2. Why do we need a routing algorithm for customer inquiries?
 (1 min)
    3. Why do we need a better algorithm than random allocation?
 (3 min)
-   4. Why do we need a routing algorithm for customer inquiries?
-(1 min)
-   5. Why do we need a better algorithm than random allocation?
-(3 min)
 2. Designing a simple skill-based routing algorithm (5 min)
    1. Assigning skills based on the inquiry category selected by the customer (2 min)
    2. Assigning skills using a keyword-matching algorithm (3 min)